 It was a tremendous privilege to be so close to such wonderful animals in their natural environment and to sit and observe them with no pressure on our time.
-Billie's knowledge really came into it's own here because not only could he tells us about the animals - showing us with some how to tell their ages - but also talking about their behaviour & traits.
+Billie's (our driver/guide) knowledge really came into it's own here because not only could he tells us about the animals - with some showing us how to tell their ages - but also talking about their behaviour & traits.

 Aside from Baboons & Monkeys, one of the first large animals we came across in Lake Manyara park were the Giraffes.
 Throughout the week we were constantly amazed at how such large animals could appear and disappear, almost from nowhere!
 A little later, we came across our first family of lions.
 Unusually, a large male taking interest in his cubs, although these seemed more interested in mum's milk!